Introduction

 1) Developing in situ, high precision measurements of methane isotopologues

-2) Maintaining and interpreting high precision long term measurements in the UK for greenhouse gas emissions estimates on regional scales
+2) Maintaining and interpreting high precision long term measurements for greenhouse gas emissions estimates on regional scales

 3) Inverse modelling to understand sources and sinks of greenhouse gases on global and regional scales